kel29/guided-module-one-project-assessment-seattle-web-082619/README.md

 Run this program with Ruby 2.4.1 or higher.
 Once cloned onto your computer, start by running `bundle install` .

 To run the game, enter into your terminal `ruby bin/run.rb` .
+You will be greated with the welcome page:

 ![Start Screen](images/start_screen.png)

+From here, choose which game version you would like to play, and have fun!

 ## Rules